EspressoSystems/espresso/validator/README.md

 * API file
     * By default, API and messages are specified in `validator/api/api.toml`.
 Use `--api` to change the file.

-## Running with a wallet
+## Running with a keystore
 By default, one of the validator nodes in the demo will automatically generate transactions to propose to the other nodes.
-But the demo can also be driven by a wallet, running externally to all of the nodes.
+But the demo can also be driven by a keystore, running externally to all of the nodes.

-To use a wallet with the demo, first generate a key pair for the wallet by logging into the CLI (`zerok_client`) and generating a key (`gen_key sending`).
+To use a keystore with the demo, first generate a key pair for the keystore by logging into the CLI (`zerok_client`) and generating a key (`gen_key sending`).
 Next, start the demo as you normally would, but pass the extra argument `--faucet-pub-key $PUB_KEY` to each node, and pass `--full` to at least one node.
-The lead node will initialize a ledger containing a single record of 2^32 native tokens, owned by the wallet.
+The lead node will initialize a ledger containing a single record of 2^32 native tokens, owned by the keystore.

-In a separate terminal, you can now enter the interactive wallet REPL:
+In a separate terminal, you can now enter the interactive keystore REPL:
 ```
 cd zerok/zerok_client
 cargo run -- localhost:$port